Panacea Biotec

-Panacea Biotec is an Indian multinational global generic and specialty pharmaceutical and vaccine maker.
+Panacea Biotec is a global generic and specialty pharmaceutical and vaccine maker.
 It has principal offices in New Delhi, Mumbai, and Lalru (near Chandigarh).
 It has business interests in research, development, manufacturing and marketing of pharmaceutical formulations, vaccines, biosimilars, and natural products.

 History

 Panacea Drugs was set up in the year 1984 and got listed in 1995 as Panacea Biotec Ltd. The company has grown organically to become one of the largest vaccine manufacturers in India.

 In August 2011, several of its hepatitis vaccines were removed from the list of prequalified vaccines by the World Health Organization because of quality management issues, but the issues were resolved by early 2012.
 Its leading product, EasyFive-TT, regained WHO PQ in September 2013.

 As of July 2020, the company is also developing a vaccine for SARS-COV-2 using a Whole inactivated Virus approach.
 It got an investment in April 2020 from a US based pharma firm.

 In May 2021, Panacea Biotec tied up with Russian Direct Investment Fund (RDIF, Russia’s sovereign wealth fund) to produce 100 million doses of Sputnik V COVID-19 vaccine annually in India.